 IUGR increases the risk that the baby will die inside the womb before birth.
-If your doctor thinks you might have IUGR, you will be closely monitored with several pregnancy ultrasounds to measure the baby's growth, movements, blood flow, and fluid around the baby.
+If your doctor thinks you might have IUGR, you will be closely monitored with regular pregnancy ultrasounds to measure the baby's growth, movements, blood flow, and fluid around the baby.

 Non-stress testing will also be done.

 Depending on the results of these tests, delivery of your baby may be necessary.

 After delivery, growth and development of the newborn depends on the severity and cause of IUGR.
 The baby's outlook should be discussed with your obstetrician and pediatrician.

 Depending on the specific cause, IUGR increases the risk of pregnancy and newborn complications.
 Babies may have an abnormal fetal heart rate during labor, requiring delivery by C-section.